sheyoshida/uncharted-music-discovery-app/unit-3-final-project/weekly_retros/weekly_retrospective-11-22.md

 If you did not meet your goals, how will this affect the progression of the product?
 What will you do differently to meet your goals this week?

 * Team Member: **Henna**
-- Goals/Responsibilities Last Week: Figure out a way to find nearby cities from a CLLocation point.
-Combine API calls to display desired results
+- Goals/Responsibilities Last Week: Force Touch song preview feature
 - Did you meet your goals/responsibilities last week?
 Why or why not?
-Partially.
-Found a nonelegant solution by looping through nearby coordinates.
-Still working on merging API calls
+Yes
-- Goals/Responsibilities This Week: Force Touch song preview feature
+- Goals/Responsibilities This Week:
 *  Team Member: **Artur**
 - Goals/Responsibilities Last Week:Worked on maps, custom pins and custom infoWindows.
 - Did you meet your goals/responsibilities last week?
 Why or why not?Got the working version.